 If you're interested in learning more about the structure and function of any of these different body systems, you can certainly research that more, but this lesson has just been an overview, a brief overview on the 11 body systems in the human body.

-Body system that works to pump blood throughout the body.
+The body system that works to pump blood throughout the body.

-Body system that ingests, digests and absorbs nutrients needed in the body.
+The body system that ingests, digests and absorbs nutrients needed in the body.

-Body system that makes and secretes hormones which regulate body functioning.
+The body system that makes and secretes hormones which regulate body functioning.

-Body system that delivers oxygen and removes carbon dioxide from the body.
+The body system that delivers oxygen and removes carbon dioxide from the body.